nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

 During a session (when the GPS is running), the socket stores the information to the non-volatile memory.
 This is done to generate a quick fix in a subsequent session and is termed as a hot or warm start (depending on the data that is used from the last session).
 Such session data can be deleted using the delete mask that is supplied to the :c:func:`nrf_setsockopt` function call while starting the GPS module.
-A value of 0 in the delete mask is an indication to keep all the previous data.
+A value of zero in the delete mask is an indication to keep all the previous data.
 The bit masks for the different types of data that can be deleted is defined in the GNSS socket API documentation of :c:type:`nrf_gnss_delete_mask_t`.

 Stopping the GPS